lukin-io/exceptify/README.md

 end
 ```

+## Production Checklist

+Before relying on exception notifications in production:

+* Configure at least one notifier.
+* Verify delivery with a real test exception in staging.
+* Confirm ActionMailer delivery settings if using email.
+* Filter secrets with `config.filter_parameters`.
+* Ignore local and test environments.
+* Add crawler or health-check ignores if they create noise.
+* Enable error grouping for high-traffic applications.
+* Make sure background jobs are covered separately from web requests.

 ## Background Jobs

 The Rack middleware only catches exceptions during web requests.
 For jobs and command-line work, use one of the integrations below.